Honey-Glazed Bacon-Wrapped Ham wraps oven baked ham in a basketweave pattern of bacon with a honey glaze to make an easy holiday dinner.

 But don’t think that because it isn’t complicated that it somehow isn’t buffet worthy.
 You know, it’s all about the bacon.
 Once you put the bacon on the ham, it does it’s bacon-magic thing, drip drip dripping all that yummy bacon flavor over the ham while it bakes.

-And once you pull it out and drizzle the honey over it all, it sets right in, all without having to mix a glaze, brush it on, or have curious (and perhaps unwanted) spice flavors mingling.
+Once you pull it out and drizzle the honey over it all, it sets right in, all without having to mix a glaze, brush it on, or have curious (and perhaps unwanted) spice flavors mingling.
 I love a little clove flavor on my ham, but not everyone does.
 It’s kind of old-fashioned.
 And cloves do interfere if you are serving the ham where people might want to make a sandwich.

 Sometimes simple is best.
 And I only managed to pull this recipe out of thin air by being behind in the middle of cooking dinner, and not wanting my guests to wait.
 You know, I am a food blogger, but also (thankfully) human as well.
 And do you know how happy I was that something this easy tasted so good that I can even plan to be this lazy next time?